abhinavjonnada82/creditCard/README.md

 Built using Python and Firebase.

--> ArgParse, Firebase admin and Pyrebase modules

--> Firebase for authentication and database
+-> Firebase for authentication and Firestore database

+Firebase authentication, lets the user create a/c.
+Firestore Database stores transactions, swipes, charges, payments.
+Python Script processes everything above!!

 To RUN: